khulnasoft/StartGPT-Cookbook/CONTRIBUTING.md

 # Welcome, AI Chef

-The OpenAI Cookbook is a community-driven resource aimed at sharing knowledge in a way that is accessible, engaging, and enriching for all AI builders.
+The StartGpt Cookbook is a community-driven resource aimed at sharing knowledge in a way that is accessible, engaging, and enriching for all AI builders.

 Before contributing, read through the existing issues and pull requests to see if someone else is already working on something similar.
 That way you can avoid duplicating efforts.